piersolenski/wtf.nvim/README.md

 In order to use the AI functionality, set the environment variable `OPENAI_API_KEY` to your [openai api key](https://platform.openai.com/account/api-keys) (the search functionality will still work without it).

+In order to use the AI functionality, the environment variable `OPENAI_API_BASE_URL` can be defined to override target api url.

 Install the plugin with your preferred package manager:

 ```lua